supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Introduction to DBMS.md

 - Gather information about the data.

 **2. Conceptual Design phase**
 - Represent the gathered information in an user-friendly model.
-Example: ER model
+Example: [[ER Model|ER model]]
 - If the database designer is an expert, then conceptual design phase can be skipped.
 But for a larger and complex data, this phase is necessary.

 > [!fact]
 > No DBMS software is based on ER model

 **3. Logical Design phase**
 - Conceptual design is converted to logical design using implementation friendly model.
-Example: Relational model (table)
+Example: [[Relational Model|Relational model]] (table)

 ![[Introduction to DBMS-20240704183705786.webp]]